iPhone 11, Pro and Max: Every spec you need to know

 We tried the iPhone 11 phones and here's what we think

 CNET went hands-on with the iPhone 11, iPhone 11 Pro and iPhone 11 Max.
-The colors and finishes look and feel nicer than last year's phones, especially compared to the iPhone XR, which is equivalent to this year's iPhone 11.
+The colors and finishes look and feel more refined -- and a lot less like fingerprint magnets -- than last year's phones, especially compared to the iPhone XR, which is equivalent to this year's iPhone 11.

 What stood out most were the cameras, and the telephoto lens especially because that feels like the main difference between the iPhone 11 and the far pricier 11 Pro and 11 Pro Max.
 All three phones share most of the other features, at least so far as we could tell during our brief hands-on time with the phone.